dev-cetera/df_pod/README.md

 // the PodBuilder will only rebuild if the Pod's value actually changed. final pHelloWorld = Pod('Hello World');

-// This will NOT trigger a rebuild, as String is a primitive, pass-by-value type. pHelloWorld.set('Hello World');
+// This will NOT trigger a rebuild, as String is a primitive, pass+by+value type. pHelloWorld.set('Hello World');
 ```